 Through the hustle and bustle, you can see the quaint little fountain in the center of the enchanting square.
-This watering hole, was heavily inspired by the charismatic carved motif found on the St. George’s Fountain, in Rothenburg Germany.
+This watering hole, was inspired by the charismatic carved motif of the St. George’s Fountain, in Rothenburg Germany.

 Maurice’s Workshop Design

-These artistically engineered mechanical treasures were heavily modeled after the ornate clocks of world renowned German goldsmith Johann Melchior Dinglinger.
-Throughout the 18th century, lesser known designers like Maurice would continue to replicate these chic mechanical trinkets, which were popular for years to come.
+These artistically engineered treasures were heavily modeled after the ornate inventions of renowned German goldsmith Johann Melchior Dinglinger.
+Throughout the 18th century, designers like Maurice would continue to replicate these chic mechanical trinkets, which were popular for years to come.

 The Beast’s extravagant castle has fallen into disarray, but bits of its original grandeur peek out from under the dust.
 The castle in both the animated and live action versions, are heavy modeled after the impressive architecture of the Chateau of Chambord.

 Chambord isn’t just a fancy liqueur, it’s also one of the most stunning examples of French renaissance architecture around today.
-Its regal grandness also makes it one of the most popular tourist destinations in the picturesque Loire Valley.
+Its grandness also makes it the most popular destinations in the picturesque Loire Valley.

 Belle’s Bedroom Design

-The room given to Belle when she’s stuck in the castle, can only be described as a Rococo daydream.
+Belle’s room in the castle, can only be described as a Rococo daydream.
 Rococo was the organic, elegant, and free spirited younger sister of the popular Baroque style.